PractiTest/practitest-firecracker/README.md

 ### help

-At evrey point you can run:
+At every point you can run:

 ``` shell
 java -jar practitest-firecracker-standalone.jar help